10-3-pursuit/lab-oop-inheritance/README.md

 ### Part 3: Tamagotchi

+**Create a virtual pet that can play, eat, sleep and more!
+Try to keep your pet happy or else it will be rehomed!**

 This part does have tests.
 See above at the beginning of the lab to understand how to run them.

-**Create a virtual pet that can play, eat, sleep and more!
-Try to keep your pet happy or else it will be rehomed!**
+**Instructions:**

-- Create a tamagotchi class
+Create a Tamagotchi class

 - Attributes
   - name: string